 You don’t feel like an equal partner in your relationship

 Does your husband or boyfriend make all the decisions – or do you?
 An unequal balance of power is a sign of a bad relationship, and a sign it’s time to get out.
+If you aren’t being treated equally, read When to Leave a Relationship.

 You and your partner don’t have the same long or short-term goals